The ABCDEFG of Little Strings: -type Triality

 where as before, $r_a\equiv r\,\langle\alpha_a, \alpha^\vee_a\rangle/2$ for each node $a$, with $r$ be the highest number of arrows linking two adjacent nodes in the Dynkin diagram of $\fg$ (and $\langle\alpha_a, \alpha^\vee_a\rangle=2$ for long roots, in our normalization).
 The numerator consist of contribution coming from the gauge bosons, and the denominator takes into account the adjoint chiral multiplets within the vector multiplet.
 The bifundamental hypermultiplets give a similar contribution to the 5d case,

 where again $\Delta$ describes how the nodes are connected to each other. $r_{ab}$ is the greatest common divisor of $r_a$ and $r_b$ for neighboring nodes $a$ and $b$.
-The factor $v_{ab}$ is a modified refined factor for non simply-laced Lie algebras: $v_{ab}=\sqrt{q_{ab}/t}$ with $q_{ab}=q^{r_{a}}$ if both nodes $a$ and $b$ correspond to long roots; otherwise, $v_{ab}=v=\sqrt{q/t}$.
+The factor $v_{ab}$ is a modified refined factor for non simply-laced Lie algebras: $v_{ab}=\sqrt{q_{ab}/t}$ with $q_{ab}=q^{r}$ if both nodes $a$ and $b$ correspond to long roots; otherwise, $v_{ab}=v=\sqrt{q/t}$.
 Chiral multiplets in the fundamental representation of the $a$-th gauge group, with $S_{R}$ R-charge $-r/2$ (not to be confused with the lacing number of $\fg$), contribute $\prod_{1\leq I\leq N_{a}}(v_{a}^r\,f_{a,i}e^{-x_{a,I}};q^{r_{a}})^{-1}_{\infty}$ to the partition function, while anti-chiral multiplets contribute $\prod_{1\leq I\leq N_{a}}(v_{a}^r\,f_{a,i}e^{-x_{a,I}};q^{r_{a}})_{\infty}$, with $f_{a,i}$ the associated flavor.

 The integral runs over all the Coulomb branch moduli of the $n$ gauge groups in the quiver.
 To perform this integral, one needs to select a vacuum and pick a contour.
-We will not attempt to give a precise contour prescription in this paper, but we will conjecture what they should be based on input from the 5d theory.
+We will not attempt to give a precise contour prescription from first principles in this paper, and will simply conjecture what they should be based on the input from the 5d theory.

-\subsection{$\fg$-type Toda and its $q$-deformation}
+\subsection{$\fg$-type Toda and its deformation}

 We now review a last important piece of physics that is needed to establish a triality, the Toda conformal field theory on the Riemann surface $\cC$.
-The partition function of the gauge theory on D3 branes presented above is in fact equal to a certain canonical {``$q$-deformation"} of the Toda CFT conformal block on ${\cal C}$.
-This CFT has a vertex algebra symmetry called ${\cal W}_{q,t}({\fg})$ symmetry, and was first described in \cite{Frenkel:1998}.
-Let us remind the reader of the various objects that enter in Toda theory, for $\fg$ a simple Lie algebra.
+The partition function of the gauge theory on D3 branes presented above is in fact equal to a certain canonical ``deformation" of the Toda CFT conformal block on ${\cal C}$.
+Let us first briefly review the Toda CFT, and then its deformation.